7ysN/CopyPaste/README.md

 # CopyPaste.py

+**Sometimes we work in hardened environments.
+For example, the simple copy and paste operation is cancelled.**
 **In cases where it is not possible to copy and paste using `CTRL+V`, you can use this program instead.**
-**This software automatically types the text received from the user.**
+**This program gets a text from the end user and automatically types it on the keyboard.**

 ## Usage:
 **1. In the large upper window, paste the `Text` to transfer.**